fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 &emsp;&emsp;`numpy.logical_and(x1, x2, /, out=None, *, where=True, casting='same_kind', order='K', dtype=None, subok=True[, signature, extobj]) = <ufunc 'logical_and'>`.
 Compute the truth value of `x1 AND x2` element-wise.
 Parameters:

 - `x1, x2`: `array_like`.
 Input arrays. `x1` and `x2` must be of the same shape.
 - `out`: `ndarray`, `None`, or `tuple of ndarray` and `None`, optional.
 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
-If not provided or `None`, a freshly-allocated array is returned.
+If not provided or `None`, a `freshly-allocated` array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.
 - `where`: `array_like`, optional.
 Values of `True` indicate to calculate the ufunc at that position, values of `False` indicate to leave the value in the output alone.

 &emsp;&emsp;Returns:

 - `y`: `ndarray` or `bool`. `Boolean` result with the same shape as `x1` and `x2` of the logical `AND` operation on corresponding elements of `x1` and `x2`.

-&emsp;&emsp;Examples:

 ``` python
 >>> np.logical_and(True, False)